Spiced Vanilla Peaches

 - Prepare jars and lids per USDA canning standards.

-- Measure the sugar and water into a large pot put the water and sugar.
-On low allow the sugar to dissolve while slicing the peaches.
+- Measure the sugar and water into a large pot.
+Heat on low and allow the sugar to dissolve while slicing the peaches.

 - Squeeze the juice from ½ a lemon into the bottom of a large bowl.

-- Peel and slice the peaches into ¼ths putting the peach slices into the bowl with the lemon juice to prevent browning.
+- Peel and slice the peaches into ¼ ths putting the peach slices into the bowl with the lemon juice to prevent browning.
 Add more lemon juice as needed if peaches begin to darken.